adamsilver/fdpb/03-Book-A-Flight.md

 Whilst screen reader users *can* operate the calendar, it's not especially useful to them.
 Entering a date by typing directly into the text box is probably easier and quicker.
 In any case, we don't assume they won't use it.
 Instead, we adhere to principle 5, *give users choice*.

+#### What about the future?

+Jeremy Keith often talks about the web being a *continuum*[^10].
+He means the web is constantly changing.
+New browsers are released frequently.
+All of them have varying features and capabilities.
+At any particular moment in time, we need to think about what level of support makes sense for any given component.

+As discussed earlier, there is a lack of browser support on desktop but that's been fixed by implementing a custom date picker component.
+In future things will change.
+The number of people experiencing the degraded version will diminish as browser support gets better.
+And, when it does, we can remove the script.
+This creates a faster page as there is no script to download, and gives us less code to maintain.

 #### Tying up loose ends

-There are some users who use a browser that lacks support for the date input but that also Javascrpt is unavailable.
-It would be remiss of me to ignore this scenario.
+There are some users who use a browser that lacks support for the date input but that Javascript is unavailable.
+It would be remiss of me to ignore this situation.
 Afterall there is something to be said for design that ignores people, people ignore it.

 In this scenario there won't be a hint explaining the expected format.
-We can't just add a hint because it will show for everyone, even those using a browser that supports the date input.
-This is because the format differs depending on support.
-In that sense the input doesn't degrade as gracefully as it might have.
+We can't just add one because it will show for those using a browser that does support the date input.
+The format of which differs.
+In short, the input doesn't degrade as gracefully as we would have liked it to.

 ![Degraded scenario](.)

-We can reduce the issue a little by forgiving users whether they delimit the date with slashes, periods or spaces.
-But typing the year first, for example, *will* cause a validation error.
-A well-written error message will have to do.
+We can reduce the issue a little by forgiving users regardless of how they delimit: slashes, periods or spaces.
+But typing the year first, for example, *will* cause a validation error and there's nothing we can do.
+A well-written error message will have to suffice.

 This is one of those times when a good solution for most, is less than ideal for a minority.
 It's still accessible but it's not inclusive.
 That is, they can access the interface and enter a date, but it's far from optimal.
 [Consider explaining this more.]

 ## 3. Choosing passengers

 Users need to specify how many adults, children and infants are flying on the trip.
 Categorisations are based on age and will affect the price of the ticket.
-How it might look:

 ![Passengers](./images/choose-passengers.png)